bixycler/UniinfoNotes/pages/Mind Jungle.md

 		- ((665359ff-79f1-4669-b10b-f2b0e633a7c1))
 			- A ((667cfa3e-9856-43f0-956b-ebb4ff31d8eb)) can only directly see the ((665ca429-84e3-49ff-921e-c07d19cd99ba)) of an object.
 All other properties like ((66727858-979d-4d95-8a90-7a749218cfba)) and/or ((94e87dc9-71af-477c-aa70-0f448c2f1e20)) of that object, the subject must infer from the collections of the seen forms then attribute to the object.
 			- Relativity of ((6728a7ab-1629-4e23-bc56-10ead0d8348c)) and ((6728a766-210b-462b-8fd4-aee04981b4f9))
-				- The common dichotomy is the [absolute objectivity versus absolute subjectivity](https://en.wikipedia.org/wiki/Subjectivity_and_objectivity_(philosophy)), whose _absoluteness is fixed by the human center, i.e. **human as the only subject**_: Anything independent from all humans (mind) is "objective", and anything dependent on human mind is "subjective".
+				- The common dichotomy is the [absolute objectivity versus absolute subjectivity](https://en.wikipedia.org/wiki/Subjectivity_and_objectivity_(philosophy)), whose ((6729c1c5-7eb2-408b-a205-f3039799d19c)) is _fixed by the human center, i.e. **human as the only subject**_: Anything independent from all humans (mind) is "objective", and anything dependent on human mind is "subjective".
 					- This dichotomy is human-absolute, i.e. relative to the whole mankind, i.e. mandkind as the point of reference.
 				- In Unïnfo, we consider the relative version of this dichotomy:
 					- relative objectivity = [inter-subjectivity](https://en.wikipedia.org/wiki/Intersubjectivity)